HarryLovesCode/Vulkan-API-Book/chap4/chap4-windows.md

 - Screen width (`SM_CXSCREEN`)
 - Screen height (`SM_CYSCREEN`)

-Once we have these, we can do that math required to center the window:
+Once we have these, we can do the math required to center the window:

 $$W_{left} = S_{width} / 2 - W_{width} / 2$$